MisterProtocol/RAND-editor/README.md

 Darwin OS does not have "roff".
 It has "nroff" and "troff" both, so this is jejune and stupid.)
 The "gman" command renders regular man pages as well as the "e" man page without muss, fuss or bother.

+### Extensions - Window resizing

+The editor now supports resizing of both the containing terminal window, and the editor's own internal windows.
+Either type may be resized by the usual method of dragging a border.
+This is a very new feature, as originally the editor ran on hardware terminals, where resizing the screen was not possible.

+### Extensions - `ctags` and `tags` files

+Editors such as `vi/vim` and `emacs` have the ability to use `tags` files, created by external programs such as `ctags`.
+When an editor supporting the use of tags first starts, it looks in the current directory for a file named `tags`.
+If present, this file contains an index of the definition of every function defined in every source code file in the directory.
+This allows the programmer to quickly find the definition of any function referred to in the code.

+The RAND editor now supports the use of `tags` files.
+A **tag** command has been introduced which will use the `tags` file to find the definition of the function whose name is under the cursor.

+Because of the age of the editor's code, it uses comment blocks which confuse the `ctags` utility.
+Therefore, to generate a `tags` file for use with the editor's source code, a helper shell script, `ctags.sh`, is used by the top-level `Makefile` to create the `tags` file for the editor source.
+Because most editing is expected to be done in the subdirectory containing the bulk of the editor's source code, the `tags` file is not built at the top level, but is placed in the `e20/` directory.

 ### Shell files for Macs